How to Write a Successful Nonfiction Book Proposal

 - Use serif typefaces such as Times or Courier, which are easier to read than the more modern sans-serif typefaces.

-- Start each section of the proposal on a fresh page.
+- Start each section of the proposal on a fresh page so editors can locate needed information easily.

 - Make sure your proposal is free of typos and incorrect grammar.
 Get help if you need to, and don’t rely solely on your computer’s spelling software.
 Errors distract a trained editor and can even spoil your chances of getting a positive response.